priviere/shinemas2R_deprecated/README.md

 The copyright of the R code and the vignette are owned by Réseau Semences Paysannes and Institut National de la Recherche Agronomique

 ## Version
-`shinemas2R` is now at version 0.9.2.
+`shinemas2R` is now at version 0.10.

+The version number is under the form A.B.C with
+A: the number of the version on CRAN (0 = no version on CRAN yet)
+B: +1 when the code and/or the vignette change
+C: +1 when the code change but not the vignette

 See NEWS [here](https://github.com/priviere/shinemas2R/blob/master/NEWS) to know the evolution of the codes.

 ## Participate to development